VaultaFoundation/docs/native/999_miscellaneous/1000_glossary.md

 ## Digital Signature
 A digital signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
 A valid digital signature, where the prerequisites are satisfied, gives a recipient very strong reason to believe that the message was created by a known sender (authentication), and that the message was not altered in transit (integrity).
 Digital signatures are a standard element of most cryptographic protocol suites, and are commonly used for software distribution, financial transactions, contract management software, and in other cases where it is important to detect forgery or tampering.

-## Dune
-Docker Utilities for Node Execution.
-A personal container for Antelope blockchain management, smart contract development, and testing purposes.

 ## EA
 Employment Agreement

 ## ENF
 EOS Network Foundation

+## VF
+Vaulta Foundation

-## EOS Blockchain
+## Vaulta Blockchain
-EOS is a smart contract blockchain project that is built with Antelope framework.
+Vaulta is a smart contract blockchain project that is built with Antelope framework.

 ## EOSIO Types
-The EOS source code defines a list of types which ease the developer's work when writing smart contracts, plugins, or when extending the EOS source code.
+The Vaulta source code defines a list of types which ease the developer's work when writing smart contracts, plugins, or when extending the Vaulta source code.
 Example types include `account_name`, `permission_name`, `table_name`, `action_name`, `scope_name`, `weight_type`, `public_key`, etc.

 ## EOSJS
 A frontend library for javascript development for native mobile applications development, in addition to Swift and Java SDKs.
 A Javascript API SDK for integration with Antelope-based blockchains using the Antelope RPC API.